The Holocaust in Romania: Ghettos and deportations

-Like in the Old Kingdom, the surviving Jewish population was largely displaced from rural areas, Romanian villages being seen as the "core of Romanianess" that had to be cleansed of foreign elements, with the Jews initially relocated to the towns and cities.
+Like in the Old Kingdom, the surviving Jewish population was largely displaced from rural areas, Romanian villages being seen as the "core of Romanianness" that had to be cleansed of foreign elements, with the Jews initially relocated to the towns and cities.
 As per the plan presented earlier, the Romanian authorities did not want to set up permanent living spaces for the Jews, but gather them and send them across the border, which by mid 1941 was the river Dniester.
 Convoys of Jews from Bukovina and northern Bessarabia were marched towards the river, and makeshift camps were set up on the banks at Kozliv, Yampil, and Vertiujeni.
 Hasty deportations were attempted across the border to the territory between the Dniester and the Southern Bug, which was then occupied by the Germans.
 Some deportees groups were forced into the river and those trying to get back to the Romanian side were shot.
 A group of about 30,000 was marched alongside the river and then to the Ukrainian part.
 At stops, people were selected from the group and executed.
 The 20,000 or fewer survivors were then returned to the Romanian side.